CristinaRuth/dev-together-workshop-github-basics/README.md

 Read through the [presentation](https://docs.google.com/presentation/d/1o78CV_huVXuK9IWuLFwoLwQeXjwNLf_wGkF5tnlgrRY/edit?usp=sharing) to get familiar with common source control and Git terminologies.

 ## Exercises
 The presentation above will reference exercises.
-See our [exercises document](https://docs.google.com/document/d/16dnIDTfK8z90tzZrOYw0byQB_VrTtoYlz5suTx7dj0I/edit?usp=sharing).
+See our exercises in our Issues section.

 # Help